 A staunch proponent of ooey-gooey, these cookies are among my favorites.
 As a variation, you can always sub peppermint extract in the dough instead of vanilla to make peppermint chocolate crinkles.
 Wouldn’t that be divine?

-Fudgy and impossibly chocolatey, these cookies will please the pickiest of palates.
+Fudgy and impossibly chocolatey, these chocolate crinkle cookies will please the pickiest of palates.

 - 1 cup unsweetened cocoa powder